derekTurner/Javascript-Games_Fund-23/Block_3/section_1e/dev.md

 ## Running babylon on Vite

-You can make a copy of the previous test project folder to another folder if you want to keep it for later reference.
-Never save the node modules, they are easily restored when needed.
+You can keep the test project folder later reference.
+Never copy the node modules, they are easily restored when needed.

-Delete everything inside the publioc and src folders.

-Replace the contents of testProj/tsconfig.json with:
+Create a new folder named babylonProj in the babylonJSdev folder.

+Copy the files .gitignore, package-lock.json and package.json from testProj into babylonProj

+Add the following file named tsconfig.json to babylonProj

+**tsconfig.json**
 ```json
 {
   "compilerOptions": {